ilija02/sbb-app/ARCHITECTURE.md

 * **Replay prevention**: Use token expiry and optional challenge-response with per-token secrets stored only on wallet.
 * **Audit**: write `audit_logs` for all issuance and redemption events.
 * **Rate limiting**: limit issuance per `receipt_id` to prevent bulk issuance.
 * **Legal**: card transactions will be logged by banks.
 Communicate this to stakeholders.
+See "Real-World Alignment" section for legal/social considerations in Swiss context.

 ---